 Grade and Quality Terms in Project Management

 When do we say “low”, do we refer a bad or an undesirable thing?

 They are different terms and they express different contents.
-They are widely used in project management and generally people don’t understand the difference between them.
-In business both terms indicate establishing or meeting standards but they are not synonymous.
+They are widely used in project management and generally, people don’t understand the difference between them.
+In business, both terms indicate establishing or meeting standards but they are not synonymous.

-Quality is the degree to meet the customer’s or end-user’s requirements.
+Quality is the degree to meet the customer’s or end user’s requirements.
 In other words, quality is conformance to the product’s and customer’s requirements.

-According to the PMBOK Guide, grade is a category assigned to deliverables having the same functional use but different technical characteristics.
+According to the PMBOK Guide, the grade is a category assigned to deliverables having the same functional use but different technical characteristics.

 Example for Grade and Quality